Welcome

 This section aims to provide visitors with any information they may need – from ‘Virtual Visiting' to information about hospital visiting times, to information on how to prepare for a stay in hospital as an inpatient.
 Find out more by clicking on the useful links featured opposite.

-For wards unaffected by COVID-19, visiting hours are 2pm – 8pm and each patient can have two visitors at a time.
-Visiting slots no longer have to be pre-booked.
-Visiting slots will remain at 30 minutes.
-Longer visiting slots will be at the discretion of the nurse in charge of the ward.
-It is important to remember that people who are unwell in hospital are vulnerable and remain at higher risk from COVID-19 than people who are well.
-Therefore, masks are still available to any patients who want to wear them, and we still ask everyone to hand sanitize on entry to the hospital and before entering a clinical area.
+To allow patients the opportunity to rest and recover it is recommended that visiting slots are 30 minutes.
+Should a longer visiting slot be required this will be at the discretion of the nurse in charge of the ward.
+It is important to remember that people who are unwell in hospital are vulnerable and remain at higher risk from infections than people who are well.
+Therefore, masks are still available to any patients or visitors who want to wear them, and we still ask everyone to hand sanitize on entry to the hospital and before entering a clinical area.

 It is also important that you do not visit if you are feeling unwell.